kubernetes/kubernetes/docs/networking.md

 ## Docker model

-Before discussing the Kubernetes approach to networking, it is worthwhile to review the "normal" way that networking works with Docker.
+Before discussing the LMKTFY approach to networking, it is worthwhile to review the "normal" way that networking works with Docker.
 By default, Docker uses host-private networking.
 It creates a virtual bridge, called `docker0` by default, and allocates a subnet from one of the private address blocks defined